mrmazakblu/Root-Backup-Helper/README.md

 Script to be used in android termux app

-Install termux and run these three commands to make sure you have needed termux resources
+Install termux and run these four commands to make sure you have needed termux resources

 	pkg update